-And the GM who doesn't recognise that as an opportunity or six has probably been spendence too long drawing underground menageries on graph paper.
-By the way, it's a turn bet that, by now, any bartender anywhere will be from Fourecks.
+1 And any GM who doesn't recognise that as an opportunity or six has probably been spending too long drawing underground menageries on graph paper.
+By the way, it's a fair bet that, by now, any bartender anywhere will be from Fourecks.